dwilkie/drinking/README.markdown

-h1.
-Drinking Conversation
+# Drinking Conversation

-This is an example Rails 3 application which shows you how to use "Conversation":http://github.com/dwilkie/conversation to have stateful conversations
+This is an example Rails 3 application which shows you how to use [Conversation](http://github.com/dwilkie/conversation) to have stateful conversations.

 This example is a virtual waiter application which offers a user a drink then responds differently depending on the users response.